-Thus, unlike Berkeley, Hume turns not toward God to insure our knowledge, but away from certainty.
+unlike Berkeley, Hume does not turn toward God to insure our knowledge.

+He turns away from certainty.

 Hume claims that universal scientific claims are unknown, and unknowable.

 In vain do you pretend to have learned the nature of bodies from your past experience.
 Their secret nature and, consequently, all their effects and influence may change without any change in their sensible qualities (Enquiry, §IV.2, AW 547b).